HarjyotS/tumor-ai/README.md

 # TumorAi
-Early tumor detection is the key to surviving cancer and thriving after
+**Early tumor detection is the key to surviving cancer and thriving after** <br>
+Submission for FHS 3rd Annual Hackathon.

 This project was initiated because of the significant importance of brain cancer as a pressing issue.
 Brain cancer, including gliomas, meningiomas, and pituitary tumors, affects countless individuals and their families around the world.
 It is a devastating disease that can have profound effects on physical, emotional, and cognitive well-being.
 Understanding the causes, effects, and available treatments for these brain tumors is crucial for raising awareness, promoting early detection, and improving patient outcomes.